adrien-febvay/minify-css-idents/README.md

 Also, note that a global identifier/prefix longer than 10 characters, not beginning with a letter or having characters others than letters and digits cannot match a minified identifier.
 It is then not necessary to specify it in this option and it would be ignored anyway.

-### options.filename
+### options.inputMap

 Default value: `null`

-Pathname to the identifier map file.
-Useful if:
+Pathname to the identifier map file of the previous build step, relative to Webpack's context path.

-1. Your project has several build steps, using Webpack several times.
-Then the map file keeps the identifiers consistent across all steps.
+If your project has several build steps, loading the previously emitted map is needed in order to keep the identifiers consistent.
-2. You want a map file to be emitted anyway.

 ### options.mapIndent